-- Districts have the flexibility to create ARCs through the Alaska Migrant Web System (ak.msedd.com). - ARCs created in the Web System do not require physical signatures; alternatively, users provide electronic assurances.
-Instead of printing and signing ARCs, interviewers and designated SEA reviewers provide an electronic assurance verifying the accuracy of information contained in an ARC without the need to print the form. - ARCs created in school year 2021-2022 and after will be stored by the MIS2000 database, so these ARCs are not required to be retained at the district level. - A copy of the most recent ARC can be printed from the Web System. - Districts should communicate with parents to let them know of their child(ren)'s eligibility.
+- Districts have the flexibility to create ARCs through the Alaska Migrant Web System (ak.msedd.com).
+Creating ARCs in the Web System is highly recommended. - ARCs created in the Web System do not require physical signatures; alternatively, users provide electronic assurances.
+Instead of printing and signing ARCs, interviewers and designated SEA reviewers provide an electronic assurance verifying the accuracy of information contained in an ARC without the need to print the form. - A copy of the most recent ARC can be printed from the Web System. - Districts should communicate with parents to let them know of their child(ren)'s eligibility.
 Districts can choose to provide the family with a copy of the ARC for their records.